Practical Low Latency Proof of Work Consensus: Evaluation

 \subsection{Throughput and Latency}

-In this experiment, we measure the transaction throughput and confirmation latency of \prism at different adversarial ratio $\beta$, and compare that with \algorand, \bng and the longest chain protocol.
-For \algorand, we use its default setting of security parameters, which targets $\beta=20\%$.\footnote{The maximum possible security level for Algorand is $\beta = 33\%$, but its latency is expected to increase substantially as $\beta$ approaches 33\%~\cite{algorand}.} For \bng and the longest chain protocol, we experiment with two adversarial ratios: $\beta=20\%$ and $\beta=33\%$.
+In this experiment, we measure the transaction throughput and confirmation latency of \newprism at different adversarial ratios $\beta$, and compare that with \algorand, \bng and the longest chain protocol.
+For \algorand, we use its default setting of security parameters, which targets $\beta=20\%$ (maximum possible is $\beta = 33\%$).
+For \newprism, \bng and the longest chain protocol, we experiment with two adversarial ratios: $\beta=20\%$ and $\beta=33\%$.
 In both \algorand and the longest chain protocol, there is tradeoff between throughput and confirmation latency by choosing different block sizes.
-We explore this tradeoff and present it in a curve.
+We explore this tradeoff and present it as a curve.
 For \algorand, we try block sizes between 300 KB to 32 MB.
 For the longest chain protocol, we try block sizes between 1.7 KB to 33.6 MB.
-The parameters used in this experiment are available in Appendix~\ref{apx:datapoints}.
 All four protocols are deployed on the same hardware and network topology as described above.
 We run each experiment for a minimum of 10 minutes and report the average transaction throughput and latency.
 The results are shown in Figure~\ref{fig:compare}.